isomerpages/mti-osir/_forms/Overview of Forms.md

 your understanding that some applications may take longer to process.&nbsp;</p>
 <p>If approved, OSIR will provide more information on the following steps.</p>
 <p>If you are dissatisfied with the outcome of the application, you may submit
 a reconsideration application within 14 calendar days.
-More information on Reconsiderations and Appeals can be found <a href="/about-sira/reconsiderations-and-appeals" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
+Parties may refer to <a href="/about-sira/reconsiderations-and-appeals" rel="noopener noreferrer nofollow" target="_blank">Reconsideration and Appeal </a>for more information on the process.</p>